San Antonio: City of Art

 In this part of Texas you’ll find a highly-accessible mélange of Borderlands culture - with its European, American frontier and Mexican heritage - expressed in the food, images and stories of the city.
 Those stories, and the city itself, are connected physically by the River Walk, which has been recently expanded to reach both north and south of downtown with public art, restaurants and parks from Brackenridge Park to the missions.

 Join us in San Antonio!
 Partake of this artful city - even if just for a long weekend.
-Experience its galleries, monumental and street-scale public art, major art institutions and Southwest School of Art (in its initial year as a degree-granting art college).
+Experience its galleries, monumental and street-scale public art, major art institutions and Southwest School of Art.
 Our host hotel, the Crown Plaza Riverwalk, is situated between the actual River Walk and the Southwest School (which is on the River Taxi route).
 It’s the perfect place to call home while you savor the unique character of this city and its people.

 Get your daily fiber fix below.